pureexe/thai-painting-restoration/README.md

 # thai-painting-restoration
 Thai painting restoration implement in c++ with opencv.

 This repository is a part of research project in undergraduate degree Silpakorn University.

-This repository only support for run on linux (especially [Google Colab](https://colab.research.google.com))
+However, This repository only support for run on linux (especially [Google Colab](https://colab.research.google.com))

 ## Usage